A leading business planner serving the farm and food community since 2004.

 Rose Wilson Consulting LLC

+Over the past 19 years, Rose Wilson has helped more than 450 farms and food producers with business launch, expansion, and exit; enterprise analysis; market development; and grant writing/capital raise.
 Rose's clients range from national NGO’s such as Healthcare Without Harm, to state agencies and organizations including Massachusetts Department of Agricultural Resources and Maine Farmland Trust, to established companies such as CROPP/Organic Valley, emerging brands such as Kingdom Creamery of Vermont, and small, mid and large scale farms of all varieties.
-Rose brings a broad set of hard and soft skills to each client and project, and puts her clients first.
+Rose brings a broad set of technical and people skills to each client and project, and puts her clients first.

-In addition to serving individual clients Rose immerses herself in improving the overall farm and food economy through regional research on the feasibility of new crops, services and sales channels.
-Her most recent research, the Local Food Wholesale Market Assessment & Industry Update was published by NOFA VT in November 2019.
+In addition to serving individual clients Rose immerses herself in improving the agricultural economy through regional research on the feasibility of new crops, services and sales channels.
+Examples of her work include the Local Food Wholesale Market Assessment & Industry Update prepared for NOFA VT, 2019.
 Rose is an experienced presenter, and has led numerous workshops on business life cycle and strategic planning.
-She is also a member of the NOFA VT Revolving Loan Fund Advisory Board, the Vermont Farm Fund Advisory Board, and the Vermont First Advisory Board.

 Business & Strategic Planning